psycholinguistics2125/paraphrase_detection/README.md

 - min_temperature: the temperature min of the generation
 - max_temperature: the temperature max of the generation

+if clean is set to True, the generated dataset will be cleaned using the following rules:
+- split into sentences
+- remove last incomplete sentence
+- remove special characters

 ## 2. Introduce a paraphrase at a specific place in the story.